SaurabhPainuly01/todo-list-app/README.md

 # todo-list-app
-A basic to-do list app using HTML, CSS, and JavaScript with localStorage to save tasks.
+A simple and clean to-do list app built with HTML, CSS, and JavaScript.
+Allows users to add, delete, and mark tasks.
+Data is saved using localStorage.